straw-hat-team/adr/src/adrs/5541831634/README.md

 - You **MUST** use `<fractalDir>/server` to store anything related to the Next.js server-side code.
 You **MUST** add `'use server;'` directive to the top of the files.
-- You **MUST** use `<fractalDir>/server/actions` to store anything related to Next.js actions.
+- You **MUST** use `<fractalDir>/server/actions` to store anything related to Next.js Server Actions.

 ## Terminology